 Ultimately, if you can find a way to take control of the situation you’re worried about, you will exude confidence.
-Be it you notice a dodgy spelling error midway through an important presentation, you walk out of the ladies’ room with your skirt tucked into your underwear or you can’t remember someone’s name at a networking event.
-The minute you hold your hands up and acknowledge the error and have a laugh, you reduce that so called ‘error’ to nothing more than a funny story to tell (and perhaps a life lesson to check in the mirror before leaving the toilets!).
+Be it you notice a dodgy spelling error midway through an important presentation, you walk out of the ladies’ room with your skirt tucked into your underwear, or you can’t remember someone’s name at a networking event.
+The minute you hold your hands up and acknowledge the error and have a laugh, you reduce that so called ‘error’ to nothing more than a funny story to tell (and perhaps a life lesson to check in the mirror before leaving the bathroom!).

 5. Pack your own survival kit